 Day 6 – Capri and the Blue Grotto

-If you are following the 7-day Amalfi Coast itinerary, this will be your final stay on the Amalfi Coast.
-But if you are following the 10-day Amalfi Coast itinerary, this will be your second-to-last stay with one extra day in Capri.
+If you are only in the area for 7 days this will be your final stay on the Amalfi Coast.
+But if you are following the 10-day itinerary, this will be your second-to-last stay with one extra day in Capri.

 Not just being one of the main destinations in Italy for the rich and famous, Capri is an ideal destination for anyone searching for a scenic island getaway.
 With jaw-dropping scenery, naturally rugged beauty, sparkling blue seas, and fresh and delicious food, you’ll discover for yourself why many who first went to Capri decided to never leave.

 The most famous thing to do on the island is to visit the Blue Grotto and I recommend heading there right away after dropping off your luggage at your accommodation.